ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 **Delivery Approach**

-Although I work closely to the project timeline, budget, and other requirements, the nature of software development is oftentimes volatile and timeslines, budgets, or requirements may need adjustment at various points.
+Although I work closely to the project timeline, budget, and other requirements, the nature of software development is oftentimes volatile and timelines, budgets, or requirements may need adjustment at various points.

 To minimize my risk as contractor, I break out the phases of the project into three distinct phases.
 The 3 phases are: Ideation and Definition, Development, and Review.
 Below are summaries of each.